Waratah Software logo

 Family Proteaceae

-Although the Family Proteaceae is "only" the fifth largest of the Australia flora in terms of the number of species, it boasts some of the most popular and well known - including the Waratah and Old Man Banksia.
+Although the Proteaceae family is "only" the fifth largest of Australia flora in terms of the number of species, it boasts some of the most popular and well known species including the Waratah and Old Man Banksia.

-The Grevillea genus, with over 350 species, is the third largest genus - after Acacia and Eucalyptus.
+The Grevillea genus, with over 380 species, is the third largest flora genus in Australia - after Acacia and Eucalyptus.

-Many of the species below are very prolific in the Blue Mountains.
+There's over 80 species of the Proteaceae family in the Blue Mountains.

-There are ten Banksia species in the Blue Mountains - here's nine of them.
+There are eleven Banksia species in the Blue Mountains - this includes the introduced Coast Banksia (Banksia integrifolia subsp. integrifolia.

 Banksias vary within a species and hybrids can occur.